Service + Area

 A clear scope summary, project location details, schedule targets, and current drawings or photos (when available) help Tri-Peak review Concrete & Foundation Work requests in Stark City.
 Early notes on access limits, staging, and active-site constraints also improve local sequencing decisions.

-How does this Tier 3 service fit with related scopes in Stark City?
+How does this supporting service fit with related scopes in Stark City?

 Concrete & Foundation Work is coordinated with related scopes when handoffs overlap in Stark City, but each scope is still defined clearly so sequencing decisions and responsibilities stay visible during local execution.